OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/02-Testing_for_Default_Credentials.md

 Once the software has been identified, try to find whether it uses default passwords, and if so, what they are.
 This should include:

-- Searching for "SOFTWARE default password".
+- Searching for "[SOFTWARE] default password".
 - Reviewing the manual or vendor documentation.
 - Checking common default password databases, such as [CIRT.net](https://cirt.net/passwords) or [SecLists Default Passwords](https://github.com/danielmiessler/SecLists/tree/master/Passwords/Default-Credentials).
 - Inspecting the application source code (if available).